-On April 25, 2019, the Company issued 8.75% senior notes in an aggregate amount of US\$200,000,000.
-The total aggregate outstanding amount of the April 2019 Notes as of the date of the offering memorandum is US\$200,000,000.
+On April 25, 2019, we issued 8.75% senior notes in an aggregate amount of US\$200,000,000 and we further issued on June 13, 2019 an aggregate principal amount of US\$235,000,000 of the April 2019 Notes which were consolidated and formed a single class with the April 2019 Notes issued on April 25, 2019.
+The total aggregate outstanding amount of the April 2019 Notes as of the date of this offering memorandum is US\$435,000,000.
 For more details, see "Description of Material Indebtedness and Other Obligations".

-Placement of Existing Shares and Top-Up Subscription for New Shares
+Placement of Existing Shares and Top-Up Subscription for New Shares capital as enlarged by the subscription.

-On April 3, 2019, we, the Vendor and Mr. Ou Zonghong entered into a placing agreement with the Placing Agents pursuant to which the Vendor agreed to sell up to 108,000,000 Placing Shares at the placing price of HK\$10.95 per Placing Share.
-The Placing Shares represent approximately 6.69% of our existing issued share capital as of April 3, 2019 and approximately 6.27% of our issued share capital as enlarged by the subscription.
 On the same date, the Vendor and our Company also entered into a subscription agreement.
 Under the subscription agreement, the Vendor agreed to subscribe for, and our Company agreed to issue, the number of new shares equivalent to the number of Placing Shares actually placed by the Placing Agents under the placing agreement, subject to certain conditions.
 As of the date of this offering memorandum, the Placing and Top-up Subscription had been completed.